loafey/master-thesis/Thesis/3.0. System-level functional language/main.typ

 A module consists of a list of definitions, where a definition is a top-level function, akin to Haskell.
 A definition consists of a name, a type, and a value.
 The distinction between values and commands is the most interesting piece.
-Commands come into play in the bodies of lambdas, and commands are only terminated by a function call ($z(v)$), which ensures that #ln is written in continuation-passing style.
+Commands come into play in the bodies of lambdas.
+Commands consist of let-bindings, case-expressons, or function calls.
+Notably, the only way to terminate a chain of commands is by a function call ($z(v)$), which ensures that #ln is written in continuation-passing style.

 == Continuation-passing Style